-By Kat Arney, Creative Director at First Create The Media.
-Want more tips for telling the stories about your science?
+By Kat Arney, Founder and Chief Creative Officer at First Create The Media.
+Want more tips for telling stories about your science?
 Sign up for our newsletter.

 We hear a lot about the importance of telling stories, whether it’s about scientific research or more broadly about an organisation.